ihowson/tincan-xblock/README.md

 # Notes

-Note that this means that your content is viewable to anyone who knows the URL.
-Quizzes and whatnot won't work, but given the manifest, there's enough information for someone to extract your entire SCORM if they wish.
+As the content is simply 'dumped on a web server', any of it can be viewed by anyone who knows the URL.
+There are no permissions or security yet.